mvit777/BikeShop/BikeShop.BlazorComponents/README.md

         selectedId = value;
         //we retrieve the full object from our existing list without a trip to the database var MongoEntity = EntityBikes.AsQueryable<MongoEntityBike>().Where(x => x.Id == selectedId).SingleOrDefault();
-        //we tell the model to show up JSRuntime.InvokeVoidAsync("bootstrapNS.ToggleModal", "#EditBikeModal", "show");
+        //we tell the bootstrp modal to show up JSRuntime.InvokeVoidAsync("bootstrapNS.ToggleModal", "#EditBikeModal", "show");
         // If the value is updating the component make sure to call StateHasChanged StateHasChanged();